The BMAP helps to educate the public and participating landholders about the best strategies for managing beaver damage.

 The CURE Program aims to increase habitat and improve small game and songbird populations on private and public land.

-Some 2,000,000 acres of public and private lands in North Carolina are managed for public hunting, trapping and fishing.
+More than 2 million acres of public and private lands in North Carolina are managed for public hunting, trapping and fishing.

-The Green Growth Toolbox is a technical assistance tool designed to help communities conserve high quality habitats alongside new homes, workplaces, and shopping centers.
+GGT is a technical assistance tool designed to help communities conserve high quality habitats alongside new homes, workplaces, and shopping centers.

 North Carolina's plan for wildlife conservation under the State Wildlife Grants program.

-The NC Red-cockaded Woodpecker (RCW) Safe Harbor program is designed to encourage and facilitate restoration and enhancement of RCW nesting and foraging habitat on non-federal lands and help private landowners by removing some of the regulatory restrictions imposed by the Federal Endangered Species Act.
+This program is designed to encourage and facilitate restoration and enhancement of RCW nesting and foraging habitat on non-federal lands and help private landowners by removing some of the regulatory restrictions imposed by the Federal Endangered Species Act.

 Many nongame species, including mammals, reptiles, birds, amphibians, snails, mussels, and fish, are common and can be seen or heard in your own backyard.
 Other nongame animals, such as bald eagles and peregrine falcons, were, at one time, considered endangered, but now soar high in the sky, thanks in part to the work conducted by Wildlife Diversity Program biologists.

 Here you will find information about an exciting and new smart-growth collaboration between the Wildlife Commission, N.C.
 Wildlife Federation and the N.C. chapter of the American Society of Landscape Architects.

 This document serves as an explanation of the landowner requirements for the Wildlife Conservation Lands reduced assessment program, as introduced in House Bill 1889, established by the passage of Session Law 2008-171 (Appendix I), and codified as G.S.
 105-277.15.